CasparvdBroek/BLEtoMQTT/README.md

 # BLEtoMQTT
 ## Introduction
  Android foreground service to provide a bidirectional bridge between BLE devices and an MQTT broker.
-A Setup.json file defines MQTT parameters and BLE MAC addresses to scan for.
+A setup.json file defines MQTT parameters and BLE MAC addresses to scan for.

+For each BLE device detected BLEtoMQTT will discover all exposed services and characteristics creating MQTT topics for each.
+Those characteristics which are writeable will automatically be 'subscribed' from the MQTT broker.

  The app has been tried on Samsung S9, S9+ and 'Galaxy Tab A'.
 Running Android 10 and 11.
 ## Installation